josephxtian/northcoders_final_project/README.md

 `lambda-code-store-bucket<random_string>` - stores all lambda code executed on AWS.

 #### secretsmanager.tf
+gets the database credentials from AWS secrets manager and stores as a local variable to be used in terraform.

+Has policy for read access for secrets manager and attaches the policy to the role.

 #### stepfunction.tf
 creates a step function state machine for the lambda 2 workflow.
 Currently set up in test mode to execute a dummy lambda 2 code.
 The stepfunction is built from the `pipeline.json` file stored in the terraform directory.
 To update `pipeline.json` use the code view created in the console based aws statemachine setup and paste it into the file.

 #### vars.tf
 directory of variables.
-Includes python runtime and naming conventions.
+Includes python runtime and naming conventions

+#### s3_read_function.py

+Reads data from the ingress bucket and sets as a variable for use in star schema.
+Currently a test-bucket because lambda 1 is not finalised.

+#### password_manager.py

+Can be deleted if all is running fine in terraform and buckets